 The gross value of Rosemarie’s estate did not exceed £325,000 and the net, not £117,000.
 She dished out the remains of her scatter-brained life to all of her loyal children: Alan, Ellen, Melissa, and Barry.
 I didn’t make it on the list, thank God, but this isn’t about her money.
 I look at my nephews and nieces’ once broken families created by Rosemarie’s legacy and realize the irreparable damage she caused.
 Money won’t ever fix any of that.

 Clare and I married almost twenty years ago and look forward to twenty more.
 Believing my story would help someone else, my wife encouraged me to share it.
 The burden of shame for another’s evil weighs heavily on a person’s life.
 Self-imposed guilt halves potential and inhibits personal growth.
 It perforates confidence, stifles enthusiasm, and diminishes self-esteem.
 If any of this victorious tale alerts another to act, regardless of gender or sexual preference, I say speak up, speak out.
 Expose!
 Be more not half.
 Truth is the key to freedom.

 Finally, my understanding of Rosemarie’s character unfolded gradually over several years of challenges: poverty, homelessness, broken relationships, grizzly abortions and making a career in music.
 More painfully, Rosemarie was my mother.
 In public, she doted.
 Privately she violated.
 Eventually, the truth prevailed.

 In her old age, Rosemarie suffered, and I’m glad that she’s dead, but now she lives on through the lives of my siblings.
 Naturally, I fear their revenge for outing her, just as I once feared my perpetrators.
-Nevertheless, I would rather live honestly, cast out, ignored than hide behind social media aliases and worse, honor the memory of a child abuser.
+Nevertheless, I would rather live honestly, cast out, ignored than hiding behind social media aliases and worse, honoring the memory of a child abuser.